Mental Health Month

 Webinar series

 Winter Wellness: As the winter months approach, it’s easy for energy, mood, and motivation to dip, but with the right tools, we can stay well, connected, and productive.
 This webinar will provide practical strategies to support mental health and wellbeing, built around the evidence-based Five Ways to Wellbeing framework.
-This is a free public webinar that will be delivered weekly during October.

 Give up to 60 minutes of movement any day in October and help fund Mental Health Ireland’s work across the country.